 While other Spanish wines have achieved international recognition, Pingus is one of the very few that has joined the ranks of the world’s most coveted wines.
-Like Coche-Dury’s Corton-Charlemagne, Guigal’s single-vineyard Côte-Rôties, or Giacomo Conterno’s Monfortino, Pingus is known and admired wherever great wine is discussed.
+Like Coche-Dury’s Corton-Charlemagne, Guigal’s LaLa wines, or Giacomo Conterno’s Monfortino, Pingus is known and revered wherever great wine is discussed.

 Like those other esteemed names, Pingus has a quality that is often lacking in today’s “modern” wines—a sense of utter individuality.
-There is no other wine in the world, let alone Spain, that is quite like Pingus, and that singularity is one of the fundamental requirements for great wine.
+There is no other wine in the world today that shares Pingus’ unique signature.
+And, ultimately, that singularity is one of the fundamental requirements for great wine.

 Pingus is produced by the visionary Danish winemaker Peter Sisseck.
 Peter arrived in Spain in 1993 to manage a new project, Hacienda Monasterio.
 While planting and developing Monasterio, he began to dream about the old vines he saw dotted around the Ribera del Duero landscape.
-By the 1995 vintage, Peter had found several ancient vineyards that inspired him to make his own wine.
+By the 1995 vintage, Peter had found a group of old vines that spurred him to embark on his own project.
 He called it “Pingus,” after his childhood nickname.

-From the beginning, Peter’s vision was to push old-vine Tempranillo to its upper limits.
-He spent the first few years pruning his vines back to a healthy balance—the trunks were straightened, lowered, and canes were pruned back to 1-2 buds per stump.
+With Pingus, Peter’s vision was to push Tempranillo to its upper limits.
+He spent the first few years pruning his vines back to a healthy balance—the trunks were straightened, lowered, and canes were pruned back to 1-2 buds per cane.
 Yields have typically been under one ton per acre.

-Over the past decade, Peter has continually refined his original vision.
+Over the past decades, Peter has continually refined his original vision.
 Since 2001, he has employed biodynamic viticulture to capture a healthier balance in his vineyards.
-In the winery, he has made subtle, but important, changes aimed at taming the region’s natural power, and giving more delineation and depth to the Pingus voice.
+In the winery, he has made subtle changes aimed at taming the region’s natural power and giving more delineation and depth to the Pingus voice.